Thinning Pine For Profit, Health, and Wildlife

 The first step in the process is to harvest the access corridors completely–creating room for equipment travel and maneuverability.
 The spacing between the access corridors is determined by terrain, management goals, and the equipment used for the harvest.
 Following access corridor removal, the operator selectively harvests the smaller, poorer quality trees from the remaining rows until the desired stand density is reached.
 In natural stands or planted stands where the rows are not easily discernible, a designated spacing (usually 35 to 50 feet on center) is set for row removal.
 See Figure 3 for a “view from above” perspective of the thinning process.

-In subsequent thinnings, the low thinning harvest method is utilized.
+In subsequent thinnings, the low-thinning harvest method is used.

 Thinning Harvest Video